 CILs provide services and advocacy to promote the leadership, independence, and productivity of people with disabilities.
 CILs work with both people, as well as with the local communities to remove barriers to independence and ensuring equality of persons with disabilities.
 A CIL’s core services are: advocacy, peer counseling, skills training, information, and referral.

-Advance Directives are written, legal instructions regarding your preferences for medical care if you are unable to make decisions for yourself.
+A set of instructions given by a person specifying what should be done for their health in the event that they are no longer able to make decisions due to illness or incapacity.
+More are written, legal instructions regarding your preferences for medical care if you are unable to make decisions for yourself.
 Advance directives guide choices for doctors and caregivers if you’re terminally ill, seriously injured, in a coma, in the late stages of dementia or near the end of life.
 By planning ahead, you can get the medical care you want, avoid unnecessary suffering and relieve caregivers of decision-making burdens during moments of crisis or grief.
 You also help reduce confusion or disagreement about the choices you would want people to make on your behalf.

 - The Arc of Northern Virginia: Special Needs Trust Program

 - Virginia Association for Hospices and Palliative Care (VAHPC)

 - Virginia Association of Area Agencies on Aging